Vargasavour Recipes

 Instructions

-• Slice an onion, add to the pot, and sautén with a pinch of salt until translucent.
+• In a large pot, heat sunflower oil.
+Add sliced onion to the pot, and sautén with a pinch of salt until translucent for 5 minutes.

-• Chop the potatoes and add to the pot.
+• Pour in the vegetable broth and bring to a simmer.
+Add chopped potatoes to the pot.
 Simmer until the vegetables are almost tender.

 • While the vegetables are cooking, heat the sunflower oil in a separate pan.
+Add the grated beetroots to the pan, and cook until they release their color.
+Stir in tomato paste and vinegar, combining well.

 • Mix the roux with the beetroots, add sugar, and stir until well combined.